kaunofakultetas/shared-hosting/_DOCS/07-SECURITY.md

 ### 9.1 Detecting Compromise

 **Signs of Compromise**:
-- Unusual container activity in `Hosting_DockerContainers`
+- Unusual container activity in `hosting_dockercontainer`
-- Multiple failed login attempts in `System_RecentActivity`
+- Bursts of 401s on `/api/login` in the gunicorn access log (`_LOGS/control-backend/access.log` — the activity log records only successful logins)
 - Unexpected outbound connections from firewall logs

 ### 9.2 Response Procedures